 - Did you know that periodontal disease is considered the most prevalent disease in cats 3 years of age and older?

-- If your cat has painful teeth or gums, tartar, gingivitis, or if you’ve noticed a foul odor coming from her mouth, teeth should be professionally cleaned before you begin a home-care routine.
+- If your cat has painful teeth or gums, tartar, gingivitis, or if you’ve noticed a foul odor coming from her mouth, call your veterinarian.
+Cats’ teeth should be professionally cleaned before you begin a home-care routine.

 8. Changes in Sleeping Habits

-- If you notice changes such as pacing and “talking” overnight, or sleeping more during the day, call your veterinarian.
+- Changes in behavior such as: pacing and “talking” overnight, or sleeping more during the day, means you need to call your veterinarian.

-- If you notice a general confusion and/or personality changes (previously outgoing cat becomes a “wallflower”), call your veterinarian as this could be signs of a medical issue such as feline cognitive dysfunction syndrome (“Kitty Alzheimer’s”) in an older cat.
+- If your cat seems confused or has a change in personality (previously outgoing cat becomes a “wallflower”), call your veterinarian.
+This could be a sign of a medical issue such as feline cognitive dysfunction syndrome (“Kitty Alzheimer’s”) in an older cat.

 - Whenever you notice something different, even small or subtle changes, about your cat’s behavior or habits, or when something is just not right, call your veterinarian.